Announcing the Azure Tools Extension for Visual Studio Code

 - Be exposed primarily via the Visual Studio Code command palette

 Realistically, I didn't have a lot of time to dedicate to the development so I recruited help, too.
 My good friends and colleagues Ian Philpot from Atlanta and Anze Vodovnik from Slovenia (who's now in the UK), offered some ideas and coding assistance on a few features in the extension.
 We also ran some of our ideas by Stuart Leeks, who naturally had some great feedback.
+During the 1.1.0 release, Christos Matskas got involved and contributed a great list of features like Key Vault and Batch account creation functionality.

 All of the folks working on the extension did so in their spare time.
 We worked for a few hours here and there in the evenings and put this together skunkworks-style.
 The ATVSC is free-form, open-source, and unsupported aside from the growing community of folks interested in it.